Mikelew88/ChefNet/README.md

 * [HDF5](http://docs.h5py.org/en/latest/build.html)

 You will also need to download the weights of trained VGG-16 and place the .h5 file in the [VGG Weights](/vgg_weights) folder.

 weights: [vgg16_weights.h5](https://drive.google.com/file/d/0Bz7KyqmuGsilT0J5dmRCM0ROVHc/view)

+Next you should move any image file you would like to predict on into the [images](/images) folder.

+Now you can run [predict_ingredients.py](/Scripts/Ingredient_identifier) to have the model make your predictions (make sure you run from the [ingredient identifier](/Scripts/Ingredient_identifier)).

+If you run the script in ipython, you may just run '''predict_user_photo(model, vocab)''' to predict additional photos without reloading the model.

 ### Thank you